nickuhlig/nickuhlig.github.io/projects/madeincanada/index.md

 ### Contributing

 Own a company that manufactures its clothing within Canada?
-Know of one that I haven't listed? <a href="mailto:clothingfromcanada@gmail.com" target="_blank">contact me!</a>
+Know of one that I haven't listed?
+[Contact me!](mailto:clothingfromcanada@gmail.com)